jinshub-com/blog/rust-book-quizzes/introduction.md

   </template>
 </Quiz>

+## Progress on this Page

+To help you track your progress, each chapter contains a "Progress on this Page" section that displays the submission status of the quizzes on that page.

+The progress of the entire Rust book quizzes can be viewed on the [Progress](/rust-book-quizzes/progress) page.

+<QuizProgress
+  :ids="['quiz-sample1','quiz-sample2','quiz-sample3']"
+  :titles="['Sample Question 1: True or False','Sample Question 2: Multiple Choice','Sample Question 3: Multiple Choice with Multiple Answers']"
+  :relativePaths="['introduction']"
+  />

 ## Do I Need to Create an Account?

 No, submissions are stored in your browser's [local storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage), so you can freely test your knowledge without any privacy concerns.
 However, please note that your submissions will be lost if you clear your browser's local storage.